 3-0-3 The study and practice of various group activities and lead-up games to team sports.
-A organizations, and health agencies will be arranged for each student.
+A practicum is required in preschool or elementary school for this course.
+Membership in the Student Professional Association of Georgia Educators (SPAGE) is recommended.

-PHED 2031 Practicum in Health, Physical Education, and Recreation
+Practicum in Health.
+Physical Education. and Recreation PHED 2031

-0-2-1 The study and practice of individual and group activities in a real setting is extremely valuable.
-A practical experience with local school systems, parks and recreation
+The study and practice of individual and group activities in a real setting is extremely 0-2-1 valuable.
+A practical experience with local school systems, parks and recreation organizations, and health agencies will be arranged for each student.